peterfarrell/django-heralder/README.md

 5. View the sent emails in django admin and even be able to resend it.

+## Asynchronous Email Sending

+If you are sending slightly different emails to a large number of people, it might take quite a while to process.
+By default, Django will process this all synchronously.
+For asynchronous support, we recommend django-celery-email.
+It is very straightfoward to setup and integrate: https://github.com/pmclanahan/django-celery-email

 # Running Tests

 	python runtests.py